Pearson Syndrome Clinical Presentation

 History of medication exposure to rule out contact with drugs that may damage the bone marrow.
 For example, chloramphenicol can cause sideroblastic changes and vacuolization of hematopoietic precursors in the bone marrow, similar to the changes observed in individuals with Pearson syndrome.

-Family history of unexplained pancytopenia, failure to thrive, acidosis, pancreatic insufficiency, neuromuscular dysfunction, or early death is important to document.
+Family history of unexplained pancytopenia, failure to thrive, acidosis, pancreatic insufficiency, neuromuscular dysfunction, or early death are important to document.

-Some constitutional anemias and inherited bone marrow failure syndromes, such as X-linked sideroblastic anemia and Diamond-Blackfan anemia, occur in families.
-A careful family history can alert the clinician to these possible diagnoses.
+Some constitutional anemias and inherited bone marrow failure syndromes, such as X-linked sideroblastic anemia, Shwachman-Diamond syndrome, Fanconi anemia, and Diamond-Blackfan anemia, occur in families.
+A careful family history is vital to guiding investigation for these disorders.

-Although mitochondropathies can be inherited maternally, Pearson syndrome appears to be sporadic.
+Although mitochondriopathies can be inherited maternally, Pearson syndrome appears to be sporadic.

 Physical